 - Silicone pot/bowl covers – these covers form a vacuum seal over whatever pot/bowl/tray they’re placed over and they can withstand heat up to 220 degrees.
 So they’re a good option for storing leftovers in a bowl (other than just putting a plate on top!) or as an alternative to tin foil for roasting.
 Find at Kaleidoscope, 44 Helwick Street, and in a range of different shapes and sizes at Kitz Design, 35 Helwick Street

-You can find dishbrushes with wooden handles and removable + replaceable, home compostable heads at Soul Food Organic, 74 Ardmore Street, who also stock Go Bamboo and Ecostore veggie brushes (which can also be used as a dish scrubber, and are both home compostable too).
+You can find dishbrushes with wooden handles and removable + replaceable, home compostable heads at Wonder Room, 80 Ardmore Street; and Wholefood Haven, 24 Dungarvon Street, or through Honest Wholefood Co..
+Also get veggie brushes with plant fibre bristles at Soul Food Organic, 74 Ardmore Street; and Wholefood Haven – these can also be used as a dish scrubber, and are both home compostable too.

 We also encourage people to move away from using dishclothes, sponges and bench wipes made out of synthetic material (as these leach microfibres and they’re also destined for landfill when they wear down) and to use natural fibre cloths instead:

 - You’ll find Spruce or Wet-It!
-100% cotton/cellulose dishcloths (which are home compostable at the end of their life) at Wholefood Haven, 24 Dungarvon Street and Gifted Design Store, 19 Helwick Street, respectively.
+100% cotton/cellulose dishcloths (which are home compostable at the end of their life) at Wholefood Haven, 24 Dungarvon Street.

 - Non-plastic clothes pegs – Go Bamboo pegs available at Soul Food Organic, 74 Ardmore Street.

 - Baking soda/washing soda – Wholefood Haven, 24 Dungarvon Street stocks unpackaged baking and washing soda in bulk bins – BYO bags/containers.